ziye249235/Kickstarter-analysis/README.md

 ![Theater Outcomes_Vs_Launch](https://raw.githubusercontent.com/ziye249235/Kickstarter-challenge/master/Resources/Theater_Outcomes_vs_Launch.png)

-We can analyze based on the result chart that the month of May has historically had the most successful theater kickstarted campaigns.
-There is no month where there is a significant higher amount of failed or canceled campaigns.

 ### Analysis of Outcomes Based on Goals
 This analysis was made in order to find out whether setting a higher or lower goal for kickstarters with a play subcategory can affect the outocme of whether it will be successful.
 In order to do this, I analyzed the Kickstarter data by counting the outcomes of successful, failed and canceled campaigns based on a goal $ range for all play kickstarters.
 Here is the result:

 ![outcomes based on Goals](https://raw.githubusercontent.com/ziye249235/Kickstarter-challenge/master/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered